writetome51/batch-loader/README.md

 constructor(

     dataSource: {
+        // same instance of dataSource must also be injected into `batchCalculator`.

         getBatch: (batchNumber: number, itemsPerBatch: number, isLastBatch: boolean) => any[];
             // `getBatch()` is called whenever a new batch must be loaded.
 The number of items it